 Saving time, saving money, and adding flexibility to your pricing is great, but above all, one of the biggest benefits of making the switch to usage-based billing is that customers will love you for it.

 Customers are the ones driving this billing evolution because it means they get fair, transparent pricing that’s more aligned with the value they receive.

-It’s important for SaaS to adopt usage-based, or metered, billing to save time, maintenance, resources, and to generate additional revenue while serving customers in the way they expect.
+It’s important for SaaS to adopt usage-based billing to save time, maintenance, resources, and to generate additional revenue while serving customers in the way they expect.

 Using a usage-based billing platform, like Cheddar, allows you to:

 A billing system centered around usage data is significantly easier to work with than building traditional billing and payment systems.
 Outline what items your team needs to track, and the usage-based billing system does the rest.
 Pricing, payment processing, collections, customer communication, revenue optimization, and SaaS reporting all come out of the box.

 Usage-based billing also allows businesses to help identify where they provide value and match variable costs with variable pricing.
 This can be a huge help to new companies, allowing them to let initial usage tracking data influence pricing decisions from day one.

 Simple and flexible.
 That’s how billing should be.

 Billing built for developers.
 Using a unique usage-based approach to billing, we cut the time it takes to build monetization into a product by as much as 90%.
 No matter if your billing model is metered, one-time, subscription, or some combination, Cheddar allows you to focus on building awesome products, not billing for them.